anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.2.2"></a>
 ### 3.2.2 Virtual Infrastructure Manager
-The virtual infrastructure manager allows to:
+The virtual infrastructure manager allows:

 * setup, manage and delete tenants,
 * setup, manage and delete user- and service-accounts,